-The runlevel a system is in can be changed (which we will see how to do later in the article), as can the services which run inside the runlevels.
+You can change the runlevel a system is in (which we will see how to do later in the article), as can the services which run inside the runlevels.
 This allows us complete control over what services our systems have access to at any given time.

 How many runlevels are in Linux?